 Providing the highest quality products that improve not only the health of our customers, but also the community and the eco-systems that surround us, has always been our commitment.
-This passion has driven us to become an industry leader in crafting High CBD flower and extracts utilizing our innovative and sustainable techniques.
-We are the first in the US to commercially produce Cannabis aquaponically, by applying our eco-system approach to Hemp CBD production.
+This passion has driven us to become an industry leader in crafting Hemp flower and extracts utilizing our innovative and sustainable techniques.
+We are the first in the Eastern US to commercially produce Cannabis aquaponically, by applying our eco-system approach to Hemp production.

 What is Hemp/CBD?